The Mathematical Basics and the Results of the Theory of physical structures

 The equation (2.2) expressing the phenomenological symmetry of that geometry is readily found: $f(ij)-f(ik)+f(jk) = 0$.
 The local invertible transformation $x'=\lambda(x)$ of the one-dimensional manifold $\mathfrak {M}$ with the derivative $\lambda'(x)$ unequal to zero will be a motion if it preserves the metric function (2.3): $\lambda(x_i)-\lambda(x_j)=x_i-x_j$.
 The functional equation of the set of motions is easy to solve by the method of separating of variables: $\lambda(x)=x+a$, where $a$ is an arbitrary constant.
-The respective one-parameter group of motions $x'=x+a$ determines the group symmetry of degree 1 of the phenomenologically symmetric geometry of rank 3 defined on a one-dimensional manifold $\mathfrak{M}$ by the metric function (2.3).
-In conclusion, we shall note that the two-point invariant of the group of motions satisfies the functional equation $f(x_i+a,x_j+a)=f(x_i,x_j)$.
-That equation is solved by reducing it to a linear homogeneous differential equation in partial derivatives: $f(ij)=\psi(x_i-x_j)$, where $\psi$ is an arbitrary function of one variable, wherefrom it can be seen that by the group of motions the metric function is reconstructed uniquely with an accuracy up to a scaling \\ transformation $ \psi(f) \to f$.
+The respective one-parameter group of motions \ $x'=x+a$ \ determines the group symmetry of degree 1 of the phenomenologically \ symmetric \ geometry \ of \ rank \ 3 \ defined \ on \ a \ one- \\